 • Identify and better understand the motivations and needs of the community members;

-• Collect and showcase case studies of reuse of digital cultural data in education provided by the community members;
+• Collect and showcase case studies of reuse of digital cultural heritage data in education provided by the community members.
+This year we will give special attention to environmental and/or digital citizenship themes;

 • Facilitate connections between Europeana and educational players and stakeholders as well as between community members;

-• Collaborate and follow-up with other ENA communities to explore crossover activities or actions in regards to education.
+• Collaborate and follow up with other ENA communities to explore crossover activities or actions regarding education.

 • Advocate for improvement of the cultural heritage data for educational purposes;